A Brief History of Queerness | LatestLY

 The LGBTQ+ who's who

-In later centuries and modern times, there were various LGBTQ+ figures — including among royalty.
+In later centuries and modern times, various LGBTQ+ figures — including among royalty — achieved fame.

-Heicker's book lists among others the Russian composer Peter Ilyich Tchaikovsky (1840-1893), Irish writer Oscar Wilde (1854-1900), African-American playwright James Baldwin (1924-1987) and also Eleanor Butler and Sarah Ponsonby, the women who retreated to a remote valley in Wales around 1780 and who were eyed suspiciously as the "Ladies of Llangollen."
-They were all just trying to find happiness.
+Heicker's book lists the Russian composer Pyotr Ilyich Tchaikovsky (1840-1893), the Irish writer and playwright Oscar Wilde (1854-1900), the US writer James Baldwin (1924-1987) and also Eleanor Butler and Sarah Ponsonby, two Irish women who retreated to a remote valley in Wales around 1780 and who were eyed suspiciously as the "Ladies of Llangollen."
+They were all just trying to find happiness in their own way.

 The English landowner Anne Lister (1791-1840) left behind a set of diaries that was added to the UNESCO Memory of the World Register in 2011.
 "In these 26 volumes, she writes in detail about lesbian sex and her relationship with women," explains Heicker.
-Lister had developed a secret code so that no uninitiated person could read her confessions, which were not deciphered until 1930.
+Lister developed a secret code so that no uninitiated person could read her confessions, which were not deciphered until 1930.
 In her village, she was often referred to as "Gentleman Jack" but was largely left undisturbed.
-Lister's writing had a significant influence on the direction of British gender studies and women's history.
+Lister's writing had a significant influence on the direction of British gender studies and stories about women.

 The third gender

-From the Mahus on Tahiti to the Muxes of the Zapotec people in Mexico, the Hijras in India and the North American Lhamanas of the Zuñi: for thousands of years, across cultures, people have felt they belonged to the third gender, identifying neither as men nor as women.
+From the Mahu on Tahiti to the Muxes of the Zapotec people in Mexico, the Hijras in South Asia and the Lhamanas of the Zuni culture in north America: for thousands of years, across cultures, people have felt they belonged to the third gender, identifying neither as men nor as women.
 "There was much greater diversity than the narrow, binary gender model would have us think today," says Heicker.
-"The Zuñi, for example, do not assume that gender is innate, rather they see it as a social construct."
+"The Zuni, for example, do not assume that gender is innate, rather they see it as a social construct."

 This article was originally written in German.